 With a Retirement Living apartment, you'll have a dedicated House Manager who's on-site during office hours.
 As well as making sure everything in your development runs smoothly on a day-to-day basis, they can help to organise events and activities chosen by the homeowners – and they'll be a friendly face for you to call on if you ever need to.

 A Retirement Living PLUS apartment, on the other hand, is much closer to warden-controlled housing.
 While you might not have a warden permanently living on the development, you'll have:

 - An Estate Management team that's on-site 24 hours a day, 365 days a year.
 They're happy to help with all sorts of errands, such as delivering your post or collecting your prescriptions

 - An hour of help around the house each week as standard.
 That could mean getting help with the washing up or changing your bedding, or just doing a bit of dusting or vacuuming – it's really up to you

-So if you want the independence of owning your own home, but you'd like to know that there's always someone nearby in case you ever need a bit of help, an Assisted Living Apartment could be the perfect choice.
+So if you want the independence of owning your own home, but you'd like to know that there's always someone nearby in case you ever need a bit of help, a Retirement Living PLUS apartment could be the perfect choice.
 Just take a look at our luxury retirement properties for sale, and see if any of them look like a good fit for you.